Skip to main content

 Hyacinths are loved as much for their scent as they are for their appearance.

-The power of their aroma fills the air and combines with their colourful blooms to bring the joy of spring to a home, or business premises.
+The power of their fragrance fills the air and combines with their colourful blooms to bring the joy of spring into any home or business.

-The flowers of the hyacinth are tubular in shape and can be found in a variety of colours including white, blue, purple, pink, and red.
+The flowers are tubular in shape and can be found in a variety of colours including white, blue, purple, pink, and red.

 What does the Hyacinth symbolise?

-The pastel shades of the hyacinth convey the peace, calm, and joy that’s commonly associated with Easter.
+The pastel shades of the hyacinth convey the peace, calm, and joy commonly associated with Easter.

 Anyone who embraces the spirit of Easter, religious or not, is sure to appreciate the pastel shades and glorious scent of the hyacinth.